Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Existence à la Peano in the Carathéodory framework

-\begin{rmk}[On the choice of proving Theorem \ref{thm:Peano} by means of an Euler scheme] To prove the existence of solutions to a continuity inclusion with a Carathéodory right-hand side, a tempting strategy -- implemented e.g. in \cite[Section 2.1 -- Theorem 3]{Aubin1984} or \cite[Theorem 2.9]{Frankowska1995} -- could be to consider first a sufficiently regular exact or approximate velocity selection $(t,\mu) \in [0,T] \times \Pcal_p(\R^d) \mapsto v(t,\mu) \in C^0(\R^d,\R^d)$, and then to show that a continuity equation driven by this latter admits at least a solution.
+\begin{rmk}[On the choice of proving Theorem \ref{thm:Peano} by means of an Euler scheme] To prove the existence of solutions to a continuity inclusion with a Carathéodory right-hand side, a tempting strategy, implemented e.g. in \cite[Section 2.1 -- Theorem 3]{Aubin1984} or \cite[Theorem 2.9]{Frankowska1995}, could be to consider first a sufficiently regular exact or approximate velocity selection $(t,\mu) \in [0,T] \times \Pcal_p(\R^d) \mapsto v(t,\mu) \in C^0(\R^d,\R^d)$, and then to show that a continuity equation driven by this latter admits at least a solution.

 While such a program may work in practice, carrying it out seemed difficult -- and perhaps suboptimal -- for the following reasons.
-Firstly, the known results such as \cite[Theorem 9.5.2]{Aubin1990} ensuring the existence of Carathéodory selections for Carathéodory set-valued maps do not hold for multifunctions valued in infinite-dimensional spaces.
-Even if an adequate counterpart were to be found in our context, one would still then need to prove that the corresponding nonlocal continuity equations admit solutions, most likely via an Euler scheme.
-Secondly, even though results providing families of regular approximate selections for upper-semicontinuous set-valued maps such as \cite[Theorem 9.2.1]{Aubin1990} may still hold for Fr\'echet spaces instead of Banach ones, establishing the compactness of the underlying sequences may prove challenging, owing to the lack of uniformity with regard to their regularity. \end{rmk}
+Firstly, the results ensuring the existence of Carathéodory selections for Carathéodory set-valued maps such as \cite[Theorem 9.5.2]{Aubin1990} do not exist for multifunctions valued in infinite-dimensional spaces.
+Even if an adequate counterpart were to be found in our context, one would still then need to prove that the corresponding nonlocal continuity equations admit solutions, most likely by means of an Euler scheme.
+Secondly, even though results providing families of regular approximate selections for upper-semicontinuous set-valued mappings such as \cite[Theorem 9.2.1]{Aubin1990} may still hold for Fr\'echet instead of Banach spaces, establishing the compactness of the underlying sequences may prove to be challenging, owing to the lack of uniformity in the regularity of said selections. \end{rmk}